Garberchov/GARBER_INSTITUTE/12TH_GRADE/AP_Statistics/CH14_Tests_of_Significance.md

  - Next, the degrees of freedom must be found.
 This is done by using the formula: df = n - 1.
 The n is the sample size.
 So, if the sample size was 30, the degrees of freedom would be 29.
  - Next, the alpha value has to be found.
 This is something that you choose - generally it is 0.01, 0.05, or 0.10.
 For the purposes of this example, we will use 0.05.
  - Finally is the t-table - this is something that can be found online, and you cross-check the degrees of freedom with the alpha value to find the critical value.
 With 29 degrees of freedom and 0.05 alpha value, the critical value is 1.699.
 Since that t-critical is less than the t-statistic, the value is accepted.

+#### 14.3.
+Effect Size
+ - The formal procedure statisticians follow to determine whether a certain hypothesis is valid or not is referred to as hypothesis testing.
+By using hypothesis testing, statisticians can validate statements such as, 'This washer only needs one gallon of water to wash a large load of clothes.'
+ - Hypothesis testing is a 4-step process: Step 1: Write the hypothesis, Step 2: Create an analysis plan, Step 3: Analyze the data,  Step 4: Interpret the results.
+ - We define effect size as the objective and standardized measure of the size of a particular effect.
+We can think about our effect size as the importance of a certain effect.
+The larger the effect size, the more important the effect.
+The more important the effect, the more easily it can be seen by just looking.
+ - For example, if our effect is the growing of beards by men, we can say that a large effect size will mean that there are more men who grow beards.
+A small effect size means there are few men who grow beards.
+If our effect size is 0, then there are no men who grow beards.
+ - The effect size is important because it can help us to determine whether a certain effect is important or not.
+If we have a large effect size, then we can say that the effect is important.
+If we have a small effect size, then we are giving overvaluing it if we decide that it is important.
+If we have an effect size of 0, then we can say that the effect is not important.
+ - Because the effect size is an objective and standardized way of measuring effect, we can use it compare different hypothesis tests to each other.
+We can compare the effect sizes of the different hypothesis tests to see which hypothesis test gives us the greatest effect size or the least effect size.

+#### 14.4.
+Type I and Type II Errors
+ - A Type I error is when the null hypothesis is rejected when it is actually true.
+This is also known as a false positive.
+For example, if you said(and "proved") that every American can dunk a basketball, that would be a Type I error.
+ - A Type II error is when the null hypothesis is accepted when it is actually false.
+This is also known as a false negative.
+For example, if you said(and "proved") that no American can dunk a basketball, that would be a Type II error.